sgarbirodrigo/sgarbirodrigo/README.md

-- 👋 Hi, I’m @sgarbirodrigo, currently employed and programming in the free time.
+- 👋 Hi, I’m @sgarbirodrigo, currently employed and code in the free time.
 - 👀 I’m looking for challenges that can increase my skill on any area.
-- 🌱 I’m currently learning AI, Dart, Javascript and git.
+- 🌱 I’m currently improoving my skills on Dart, Javascript and git.
+Most of the codes here are old projects that have been used to learn coding and im currently releasing these ideas as open-source.
 - 📫 Reach on sgarbi.rodrigo@gmail.com

 <!---